mazingerzzz/shistory/README.md

 # shistory

-Find all history users and agregate it, sort by date and colorized
+Find all bash history users and agregate it, sort by date and colorized

 # requirement
   * have a variable HISTTIMEFORMAT in your environment